The Bankrate promise

 “The FHA doesn’t set interest rates or fees,” says Fleming.
 “Each lender can set their own, so there can be quite a lot of variance between lenders.”

 You’ll find the interest rate the lender is charging on the front page of your loan estimate under “Loan terms.”
 The APR is on the third page under “Comparisons.”

 FHA loan drawbacks and limitations

-If you put more than 10 percent down on an FHA loan, however, you can have FHA mortgage insurance cancelled after 11 years, says Stacey Elshehaby, processing manager of Silver Fin Capital Group based in Great Neck, New York.
+If you put down less than 10 percent, you won’t be able to cancel the annual MIP — you’ll pay it throughout the loan term.
+If you put more than 10 percent down on an FHA loan, however, you can have the insurance canceled after 11 years, says Stacey Elshehaby, processing manager of Silver Fin Capital Group based in Great Neck, New York.

-Another way to remove FHA mortgage insurance is to refinance your FHA loan into a conventional mortgage if you have at least 20 percent equity in your home.
+Another way to remove FHA mortgage insurance is to refinance your FHA loan into a conventional mortgage when you have at least 20 percent equity in your home.

 Final word on finding the best FHA mortgage lender

 When it comes to FHA mortgage enders, you’ll need to do a bit of legwork to find a good fit, but your efforts will be well worth it.
 Start by shopping around and asking lenders the right questions.
 It’s equally important to know where your credit score stands and familiarize yourself with how closing costs works so you’ll know what to expect when you apply for a loan.
 Also, understanding how APRs impact borrowing costs along with the drawbacks of FHA loans will go a long way in helping you decide which lender is best.

 Additional reporting by Allison Martin